Nine Ways to Keep your Photos SafeMarch 26th, 2014

 Control who sees your photos

 It’s your website, your work, and your name.
 Keep it safe by controlling who sees your photos with the various access controls available through Zenfolio.
 You can apply this to an individual photograph or an entire gallery or group with the following access control options: public, private, locked with a password, or allowing access to registered Zenfolio users only.
-To learn how to set this up, read our help article.

 Create a not-so-obvious password